 In response to a need for an industry standard, the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) developed guidelines for three levels of audits for commercial buildings.
 As audit complexity increases, so does the thoroughness of the site assessment, the amount of data collected, and the level of detail provided in the final audit report.
 More comprehensive and rigorous audits often translate into higher energy savings and related emissions reductions.

 Each building is unique, and therefore the owner/operator will need to determine which type of audit is best-suited for their building.
-A rightly sized energy audit will provide the right balance between energy audit cost and value of the audit.
+A rightly sized energy audit will provide a balance between energy audit cost and value of the audit.
 Level II and III audits are more expensive, but are good options if an owner has defined energy goals, or plans for a major renovation or equipment upgrade.
 These audits should include a preliminary feasibility study (often provided by potential energy auditors free of charge) to scope the energy saving opportunities and ensure that the cost of the energy audit is worth the savings payoff.

 Federal: